Ygallo/book-club/README.md

 # Page Turner Book Club

-Page Turner Book Club is an app for book lovers to find books to read and upload a book for another user to explore.
-It is targeted at people who like reading and are interested in discussing and commenting on the books.
-There will be a monthly poll where users can vote for a book title to discuss or just leave a comment.
+Page Turner Book Club is a dynamic app designed exclusively for book enthusiasts, providing them with a platform to discover new books and share their recommendations.
+It caters to individuals who have a genuine passion for reading and enjoy engaging in discussions and commentary surrounding books.
+One of the key features of Page Turner Book Club is its monthly poll, allowing users to vote on book titles to determine the next book for discussion.
+Additionally, users are encouraged to leave comments and participate in conversations, fostering a vibrant community of like-minded readers.

 ## Table of contents